TD$\Delta$SCF: Time-Dependent Density Functional Theory with a Non-Aufbau Reference for near-degenerate states: Results

 At the same time, however, TD$\Delta$SCF is not uniformly better over the entire potential energy curve.
 Near the equilibrium geometry, its performance depends more noticeably on the quality of the underlying $\Delta$SCF reference.
 With BHHLYP, the TD$\Delta$SCF curves remain reasonably close to the DFT curves in the bonding region.
 With BLYP and B3LYP, however, clear deviations emerge: for hydrogen fluoride the energy rises too steeply upon bond stretching, whereas for F$_2$ the minimum itself is placed too high.
 This behavior is naturally interpreted as an orbital bias inherited from the non-Aufbau reference determinant.
 Because the underlying orbitals are optimized for an excited-state determinant rather than for the final ground-state singlet, they are not guaranteed to provide a balanced description in the near-equilibrium region.

 These trends are also reflected in the dissociation energies, $D_e$, summarized in Table~\ref{tb:De}.
 We estimate $D_e$ as the energy difference between the equilibrium geometry and the structure at $R=5$~\AA.
-The experimental values are 141.13 kcal/mol for hydrogen fluoride \cite{Zemke1991} and approximately 38.30 kcal/mol for F$_2$, the latter estimated from the reported $D_0$ value of 37.00 kcal/mol.\cite{Wang2024} For hydrogen fluoride, TD$\Delta$SCF reproduces the dissociation energy at least qualitatively for all functionals, and with B3LYP the agreement is even quantitatively reasonable.
+The experimental values are 141.13 kcal/mol for hydrogen fluoride \cite{Zemke1991} and approximately 38.30 kcal/mol for F$_2$.
+The latter was estimated from the reported $D_0$ value of 37.00 kcal/mol,\cite{Wang2024} where $D_0$ denotes the dissociation energy including the zero-point vibrational correction; the corresponding $D_e$ was obtained by adding this correction.
+For hydrogen fluoride, TD$\Delta$SCF reproduces the dissociation energy at least qualitatively for all functionals, and with B3LYP the agreement is even quantitatively reasonable.
 Although some functional dependence remains, it is much weaker than in SF-TDDFT.
 For F$_2$, in contrast, SF-TDDFT strongly overestimates $D_e$ except with BHHLYP, with errors of roughly 57 and 36 kcal/mol for BLYP and B3LYP, respectively.
 This directly reflects its failure to describe the dissociation limit properly.
 TD$\Delta$SCF, on the other hand, underestimates $D_e$ by about 22--37 kcal/mol.
 Importantly, this error does not mainly originate from the asymptotic region, which is described much better than in SF-TDDFT, but rather from the poorer description near the minimum, where the orbital bias of the $\Delta$SCF reference raises the energy.
 Thus, TD$\Delta$SCF is not uniformly accurate along the entire potential energy curve, but it captures the physically essential dissociation behavior more satisfactorily than SF-TDDFT and does so with substantially weaker functional dependence.

 A final feature worth noting is that the TD$\Delta$SCF curves obtained with BLYP, B3LYP, and BHHLYP exhibit weak oscillations and, in some cases, small discontinuities in the stretched-bond region, as illustrated most clearly for F$_2$ in Fig.~\ref{fig:F2}.
 By contrast, the corresponding HF-based curve remains smooth.
 This contrast strongly suggests that the anomaly originates from the exchange-correlation potential $v_{\mathrm{xc}}$, rather than from the Hartree--Fock exchange contribution.
-We analyze the origin of this behavior in the next section. \black
+We analyze the origin of this behavior in the next section.